Nandhini19126/Image-Recognition-Animals/README.md

 # Image-Recognition-Animals

 ## Description
-A Flask web application that uses a TensorFlow/Keras CNN model to classify images.
+A Flask web application that uses a TensorFlow/Keras CNN model to classify images according to the classes.

 ## Features
 - Upload image